 Also, consider that the images you choose are dependent on your audience’s expectations as well as your product or service.
 Additionally, there are different types of images for each type of content:

 Images are pretty important on social media.
 Here, you can upload behind-the-scenes types of photos of yourself and your colleagues, your work environment, or your products.

-Alternatively, you can create eye-catching graphics for your Facebook page, Twitter, or Linked in posts.
-Graphic designs often work well for small, online businesses who don’t want to (or can’t) take behind-the-scene photos.
+Alternatively, you can create eye-catching graphics for your Facebook page, Twitter, or Linked-in posts.
+Graphic designs often work well for small, online businesses that don’t want to (or can’t) take behind-the-scene photos.
 If you work at home or work in a shared space, photos probably aren’t going to happen.
 So, graphics are the perfect alternative.